ttopper/CPSC129/docs/03.3_CGoL_2_Persistence/07_Pickling.md

 It’s straightforward enough, but it feels like busywork converting numbers to strings and bundling the strings together into lines.
-In fact it feels like such straightforward busywork that our intuitions suggest it could be automated, and if your memories are sharp we may remember pickling from CPSC 128.
+In fact it feels like such straightforward busywork that our intuitions suggest it could be automated, and it can be done with pickling.
 Pickling is provided by a Python module that automatically converts Python built-in types to strings that can be stored in text files.

 The module is whimsically called `pickle` (because it preserves the objects).
 Its use is straightforward: